-When the Advisory Screen is presented, the user can manually check for a newer version of the software or obtain the most recent language database file.
-When the "Check for Updates" button is pressed, the software will attempt to connect to the update server and check for a newer version as well as download the most recent language database file.
+When the Advisory Screen is presented, the user can manually check for a newer version of the software, obtain the most recent language database file, and download any updated charting support files.
+When the "Check for Updates" button is pressed, the software will attempt to connect to the update server and check for a newer version as well as download the most recent language database and supporting files.
 If the computer does not have an Internet connection, a message indicating so will be displayed (Figure 22).

-If an Internet connection exists, the language database file will automatically be downloaded.
+If an Internet connection exists, the language database file and other supporting files will automatically be downloaded.
 Then, a message box will be displayed indicating the status (either being up to date (Figure 23) or that a newer version is available).
 If a newer version is found, a window displaying the information about the update will appear.
-The user may install the update or skip it for now (Figure 24).
+The user may click the link to download the newest installer from the Diver6 website or skip it for now (Figure 24).
 This check may be done anytime from the Advisory screen.